 On arrival, I meet the emergency coordinator for my field briefing.
 “Don’t be afraid of the virus,” she says, “but always respect it.
 Always respect it.”

-Then we are off to work and the first order of business is hands-on training in personal protective equipment (PPE).
+Then we are off to work and the first order of business is hands-on personal protective equipment (PPE) training.
 This entails rubber boots, yellow plastic suits, hoods, masks and goggles – the end product of which is a person covered from head to toe with not a single area of skin exposed anywhere.
-It may sound like this would cause one to become quite hot – it doesn’t, it makes you boil.
+It may sound like this would cause one to become quite hot – it doesn’t; it makes you boil.

 Of course, it is necessary, it allows your entire outfit to be sprayed down with a chlorine solution when you exit the isolation area.